-Where a school has more applications than places available, the school local governing body will draw up a ranked list based on the criteria listed below and will allocate places accordingly.
+Where a school has more applications than places available the school local governing body will draw up a ranked list based on the criteria listed below and will allocate places accordingly.

-In accordance with legislation Pupils with an Educational Health and Care Plan (EHCP) (a plan made by the Local Authority under Section 37 of the Children and Families Act 2014 which specifies the special educational provision required for a child) which names the school will be allocated a place first.
+Children who have an Educational Health and Care Plan (EHCP) (see Note 1) which names the school will be admitted.
 This will reduce the number of places available.

-- I. Catholic looked after or previously looked after children.
-(See Notes 1 and 2). - 2.
-Catholic (see Note 2) children living in the parish(es) served by the school - 3.
-Catholic (see Note 2) children living outside the parish(es) served by the school - 4.
-Other looked after or previously looked after children (see Note 1). - 5.
-Catechumens, Candidates and members of Eastern Christian Churches (see Notes 3, 4 and 5) - 6.
-Children of other Christian denominations whose membership is evidenced by a minister of religion (see note 6) - 7.
-Children of other faiths whose membership is evidenced by a religious leader (see note 7) - 8.
-Any other children not within categories I-7.
+- 1. Catholic looked after or previously looked after children.
+(See Notes 2 and 3). - 2.
+Catholic (see Note 3) children living in the parish(es) served by the school - 3.
+Catholic (see Note 3) children living outside the parish(es) served by the school - 4.
+Other looked after or previously looked after children (see Note 2). - 5.
+Catechumens, Candidates and members of Eastern Christian Churches (see Notes 4, 5 and 6) - 6.
+Children of other Christian denominations whose membership is evidenced by a minister of religion (see note 7) - 7.
+Children of other faiths whose membership is evidenced by a religious leader (see note 8) - 8.
+Any other children not within categories 1-7.

-First priority within individual Oversubscription Criteria will be given to applications from children who will have siblings (see note 8) attending the school at the proposed time of admission.
+First priority within individual Oversubscription Criteria will be given to applications from children who will have siblings (see note 9) attending the school at the proposed time of admission.